john-itcsolutions/cheirrs/README.md

      corresponding to the message origin and content) to events considered as "exceptional" in some way.
-The events and messages (originating on iot devices connected to "edge" raspberry-pi units or similar, in the field) will be logged on blockchains and database, via javascript functions in node-red on worker-0, to the onboard python-grpc client, thence to the "smart-web" server.
-As noted elsewhere, the required response times of some machinery and systems means sub-millisecond cycles, which cannot be achievd without dedicated Edge-client/server support geographically close to sites, when actuation is involved.
+The events and messages (originating on iot devices connected to "edge" raspberry-pi units or similar, in the field) will be logged on blockchains and database, via javascript functions in node-red on worker-0, -1 and -2, to the onboard python-grpc client, thence to the "smart-web" server.
+As noted elsewhere, the required response times of some machinery and systems means sub-millisecond cycles, which cannot be achieved without dedicated Edge-client/server support geographically close to sites, when actuation is involved.
 Otherwise, notification functions can be handled directly to the Cloud.